qldpc/exp_ldpc/README.md

 Please be careful with the results as the only *real* test that can be done is a full end to end simulation which this codebase has not yet gone through.

 This is likely to change over the coming months as time permits.
+The routines are also not super well documented, but this will change when they need to be used by someone other than me.

 ## Layout
 This is organized as a Python library for generating quantum codes, generating syndrome extraction circuits, and setting up QEC experiments.
 In particular, there is a python package `qldpc` and some python scripts to do stuff with it in `/scripts`.
-The python package will work without the rust library, but the only installation method is currently through maturin instead of setuptools.
+The python package will work without the rust library, but the only installation method is currently through PEP 517 + maturin instead of setuptools.

 There is an (incomplete) Rust library for decoding.